 – World management except USA –

 Krassimira Stoyanova is also one of the most sought-after singers on the concert podium.
 She sang in Beethoven’s 9th symphony with Riccardo Muti at the Ravenna Festival, with Colin Davis at St. Paul’s Cathedral in London, with Mariss Jansons at the Vatican as well as with Christian Thielemann and the Munich Philharmonic Orchestra, to name but a few.
-Her concert repertoire includes Verdi’s Requiem, Beethovens Missa solemnis, Strauss’ Four Last Songs, Dvořáks Requiem and Stabat mater.
+Her concert repertoire includes Verdi’s Requiem, Beethovens Missa solemnis, Strauss’ Vier letzte Lieder, Dvořáks Requiem und Stabat mater.

 Krassimira Stoyanova’s four solo CDs I palpiti d’amor, Slavic Opera Arias, Verdi and Verismo for the Orfeo label have been awarded important prizes.
-Her new CD including all songs for soprano and piano by Puccini was released by Naxos.
+Her new CD with the complete songs for soprano and piano by Puccini was released by Naxos.

 Besides her activities on the international opera and concert stages, she also focuses on the promotion of young singers.
 Krassimira Stoyanova is a professor at the University of Music and Performing Arts Vienna and regularly gives master classes.

 August 2023 – For the most recent biography, please contact Nicola Kamphausen